humanestandards/home/content/play/humane-powers.md

 ![](https://humanestandards.com/images/Interaction.png)

 > Interaction represents the Services that are put into action.
-These are Management's Social Responsibilities of and the Care which is offered to an Ecosystem.
+These are Management's Social Responsibilities and the Care which is offered to Ecosystems.
 The Roots of our Humane and therefore Sensible Interaction are the Standards for the provision of Care.

 ### \__\_